raspberrypilearning/fart-detector/worksheet.md

 This next section might seem a bit boring, but the topics covered will tremendously help your understanding of the project, so I advise you not to skip it!

-Look at the diagram below.
-This *schematically* shows how a resistor ladder would be connected to the TGS2600 air quality sensor.
+The diagram below *schematically* shows how a resistor ladder would be connected to the TGS2600 air quality sensor.
 The output voltage of the sensor is coming out of pin number `2`, and this is connected to GPIO 4.
 However, in between that we have several places where we can siphon off voltage to bring the voltage down to the GPIO pin threshold as required.

 ![](images/ladder_schematic.png)